JacobSamro/notes/Software Architect.md

 50. How do you approach integrating AI or machine learning components into a project?

-Of course!
-Let me complete each category with 20 questions and short answers:

 ### Event Streaming:

 11. **What is backpressure, and how do you handle it in streaming?**
     - Answer: Backpressure refers to the buildup of data when it is produced faster than it can be processed.
 It can be handled by buffering, dropping, or throttling incoming data.